macca-fr/GEOTWINS-T2.1_DYKE-CODE/README.md

 This will produce the output files in the folder “output”.
 Please refer to the “outputfile_description.txt” for a description of the outputs.

-3) Description of the content of the directory “GEOTWINS-T2.1_DYKE-CODE”.
+3) Description of the content of the repository “GEOTWINS-T2.1_DYKE-CODE”.

 - inputfile_description.txt and outputfile_description.txt: These files contain the description of the input-files needed to run the DYKE-SIMULATION_GEOTWINS executable file, and the description of the output-files generated the DYKE-SIMULATION_GEOTWINS.